Rod: I’m currently working through “Be As You Are” by Sri Ramana Maharshi – which is absolutely mind-blowing.

 You know, it’s funny because you were very much involved with TNI and LBL’s and PLR’s and yet you moved beyond that.
-For me, without that background of LBL – I’m incredibly grateful for
+For me, without that background of LBL – I’m incredibly grateful for it because it gave me the foundation – I couldn’t be where I am now.
+It’s like the first block of a house.

 When the subject of duality came into my studies – it forced me to question subjects descriptions of LBL sessions, including my own.
 Why were they reporting, still after leaving a body, the LBL dualistically?

 And my only conclusion at this point is that this plane is one of duality, polarity, time and space, cause and effect – which is in form (it certainly is experienced that way).
 And then the next plane is still duality but in no form, just energy.
 And you can go beyond LBL.
-First time I saw it was during an LBL in
+First time I saw it was during an LBL in isolation or sensory deprivation tank.
+So, why did you move beyond LBL and PLR?

 I mean, you had to see the value in what you provided to others in your sessions.
 Was it due to your NDE?
 Did you see beyond LBL in your NDE?
 I guess my question is, how were you not satisfied that LBL was the limit of our access?